 When you need something shipped – Thanks to the Fair Credit Billing Act your purchases are protected if you need to dispute any item you purchased that arrived damaged or failed to be delivered.
 This protection works for items over $50 that were purchased in your home state or within 100 miles of your home.
 The best time to use the protection is if you have attempted to dispute the issue with the retailer and it has not been resolved.
 As always it’s best to also document your issues with pictures, receipts, and copies of the dispute, etc.

-Don’t be afraid to use your credit cards for those big purchases this holiday season, as long as you use your cards wisely.
+Don’t be afraid to use your credit cards for those big purchases this holiday season, as long as you use good credit card strategies.
 Pay off your balances, make your payments on time, and use the credit cards that work to your advantage.